Skip to content

 Directed by Takashi Nakamura, the beautiful look is only complimented even further by the animation.
 The soundtrack is just beautiful, and the ending song is incidentally sung by one of my favourite singers, Akino Arai.

 This film was...
 Very clearly intended to be an anime series.
 It squashes a lot of plot into its runtime, and a lot of parts don't make much sense.
 For some reason I don't mind this in films, but it makes it a difficult one to recommend to people.
-I still rate it five stars, because in spite of some confusing parts, I can still resonate with the general story and characters and themes.
-It's five stars for me anyway!
+I'll still rate it five hearts, because in spite of some confusing parts, I can still resonate with the general story and characters and themes.
+It fills my heart, at least!

 This film actually inspired some of the settings in my OC story, and I tend to listen to the OST when I'm working on it.